 SEC.
-551.071; Consultation with attorney regarding pending or contemplated litigation, settlement offers, and matters on which the attorney has a duty to advise the Board under the Texas Disciplinary Rules of Professional Conduct of the State Bar of
+551.071: Consultation with attorney regarding pending or contemplated litigation, settlement offers, and matters on which the

 Texas.

 SEC.
 551.072; Deliberations regarding real property

 SEC.
 551.074; Personnel matters; to deliberate the appointment, employment, evaluation, reassignment, duties, discipline, or dismissal of the Chief Appraiser or other public officer or employee; or to hear a complaint or charge